suraj-only-git/mslearn-ai-fundamentals/Instructions/Labs/11-ai-search.md

 The solution you'll create for Fourth Coffee requires the following resources in your Azure subscription:

-- An **Azure Cognitive Search** resource, which will manage indexing and querying.
+- An **Azure AI Search** resource, which will manage indexing and querying.

 - An **Azure AI services** resource, which provides AI services for skills that your search solution can use to enrich the data in the data source with AI-generated insights.

     > **Note**
-    > Your Azure Cognitive Search and Azure AI services resources must be in the same location!
+    > Your Azure AI Search and Azure AI services resources must be in the same location!

 - A **Storage account** with blob containers, which will store raw documents and other collections of tables, objects, or files.

-### Task 1: Create an Azure Cognitive Search resource
+### Task 1: Create an Azure AI Search resource

 1. Select **+ Create a resource**, search for Machine Learning.